Exploring Utah with the family: Pete, me, Whitney and AT

 Welcome to where I park my non-fiction!

-In the decades since then I worked as a babysitter, dishwasher in a music theater where I watched shows during breaks, nightclub janitor (kind of gross but there was loose cash and lost lipsticks to scoop up), cocktail waitress, food server, daily newspaper reporter and editor, silicon valley content producer, ad agency freelancer, newsletter writer, stay-at-home mother, aspiring novelist and newspaper columnist.
+In the decades since I worked as a babysitter, dishwasher in a music theater where I watched shows during breaks, nightclub janitor (kind of gross but there was loose cash and lost lipsticks to scoop up), cocktail waitress, food server, daily newspaper reporter and editor, silicon valley content producer, ad agency freelancer, newsletter writer, stay-at-home mother, aspiring novelist and newspaper columnist.
 The arc reveals that I needed some money and a college degree, and worked my way back to carrying notebooks around right after nailing those down.

 Thank you for your curiosity,